The Environment Configuration File#

 The third section of the environment.sh sets up how the kubectl command will connect to a namespace on your Kubernetes cluster.
 This usually involves setting the KUBECONFIG environment variable to point to a file that contains the cluster configuration.

-When we set up a cluster in the tutorials we will create a namespace for your and discuss how to update environment.sh to connect to it.
+When we set up a cluster in the tutorials we will create a namespace for you and discuss how to update environment.sh to connect to it.

 If you are connecting to your own facility’s cluster then you will need to ask your admins for the correct configuration.

-If you are not using Kubernetes then you can leave this section out.
+If you are not deploying to Kubernetes (for example when using the DEMO backend or a local compose project) then you can leave this section out.

 Note